Freelancer Best Practices

 Asking for Feedback

-It is a best practice to ask for feedback on a daily basis, sometimes even multiple times in a day when first commencing Services with a new Client.
+It is a best practice to ask for feedback from clients often.
 Asking for feedback demonstrates that you are eager to perform the Services to meet the Client’s expectations.

 Simply ask the Client how you are doing and how you can further improve with the Services.
 FreeeUp has found that seeking constructive criticism and asking for any insight into the Client’s business may help in you bringing further value to the Services being performed.